linc-lion/linc-cv/README.md

   * You need to replace `/path/to` with your local path to `linc_cv` project.
 * Open `celery.conf` and `flower.conf` under `linc_cv/tests/supervisord`
   * Replace `johndoe` for `command` and `user` variables with your own username.
 This is the username you use to log in to your machine.
+  * You may need to modify the path for `command` if your conda is not installed in the default location.
 * Run `sudo /usr/local/opt/supervisor/bin/supervisord -c /usr/local/etc/supervisord.conf --nodaemon`
 * `celery-classification.log`, `celery-training.log` and `flower.log` will be created under `linc_cv/tests` folder.
 * Now you should be able to navigate to Flower UI - http://localhost:5555/